englekk/handbook-docs/Uno/03 - Working with foreign code.md

 @}
 ```

-As Java doesnt have out/ref parameters, it is unlikely that we will support this for Java.
+As Java doesn't have out/ref parameters, it is unlikely that we will support this for Java.

 #### A note on objects from the old bindings